carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

       deploy:
       - kapp: {}
 ```
 **Note**: This is one way of packaging helm chart.
-Another way is to use `imgpkg` bundle to store the helm chart itself and then reference it.
+Another way is to use the `imgpkg` bundle to store the helm chart itself and then reference it.

 **3. Create Package Repository**: A package repository is a collection of packages and their metadata.
-We will use `imgpkg` bundle to create Package Repository.
+We will use the `imgpkg` bundle to create a Package Repository.

-For the purpose of this tutorial, we will run an unsecured local docker registry.
+For this tutorial, we will run an unsecured local docker registry.
 In the real world please be safe and use appropriate security measures.

 ```bash
 $ docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

-From the terminal we can access this registry as `localhost:5000` but within the cluster we'll need the IP Address.
+From the terminal, we can access this registry as `localhost:5000` but within the cluster, we'll need the IP Address.
 We will store the IP address in a variable:

 ```bash
 $ export REPO_HOST="`ifconfig | grep inet | grep -E '\b10\.' | awk '{ print $2}'`:5000"